Meena-0726/AI-for-Crime-Prediction-in-Dublin-/README.md

 🏙️ Dublin consistently had higher crime rates than other regions

-⚠️ Limitations
-❌ Real-time prediction dashboard not included

-❌ Spatial mapping of crime hotspots was planned but not implemented

 🚀 Future Enhancements
 🧭 Add geospatial analysis for crime hotspot prediction